What to do when you’re mostly planning a wedding online

 What to consider about your online client experience

 Now that we’ve got your wheels spinning about how you work with your couples online, it’s time to dig into some specific and actionable tips because what help would we be if we didn’t?
-And, when it comes to helping you know how to improve your client experience, there is one big thing to consider first—according to WeddingWire’s 2021 newlywed report, couples work with an average of 12-15 pros for their wedding.
+And, when it comes to helping you know how to improve your client experience, there is one big thing to consider first—according to The Real Weddings Vendors Report, couples work with an average of 12-14 pros for their wedding.
 This means more than a dozen pros are vying for any particular couple’s time.
 This means a couple is scheduling phone calls, meetings, mockups, and tastings with a dozen different pros.
 This means a dozen pros are asking them to review this, sign that, and start an account on this platform.
 This means you need to have a process that doesn’t burden your couples and negatively affect your overall client experience.
-So, as you turn to technology to make sure you and your business are seen as modern, be sure to pick the online tools you use with care as to not overload yourself, your team or your couples with too much.
+So, as you turn to technology to make sure you and your business are seen as modern, be sure to pick the online tools you use with care so as to not overload yourself, your team or your couples with too much.

 Pro-tip: What kinds of technology can you think about incorporating to create a seamless client experience for your couples?
 Online contracts, invoices, project management, and video call systems are ones to look at and you can see some of our favorite small business software platforms here.